MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 Schemas define collections of data fields that nodes can fill in to share information about themselves.
 Think of a schema as a form template and each instance of a completed form as a profile.

 Nodes store their profiles on their website or through a dedicated profile host and then request them to be referenced in the index.
 The index validates that the profile meets the requirements of its associated schema(s).
-The index does not actually store the entire profile; it is only required to store the URL of the profile's location on the web (`profile_url`) and the name(s) of the schema(s) that profile is/are based upon and must be validated against (`linked_schemas`).
+The index does not store the entire profile, only certain fields that can then be used by aggregators to find profiles that match various search criteria.

+Information stored by the index includes, for example:

+- `linked_schemas` - the names of the schemas that the profile has been built and validated against
+- `profile_url` - the URL where the profile is stored
+- `primary_url` - the website address of the node

-Using these two pieces of information, aggregators can then search the index for nodes with profiles that match specific schemas they want to use to create maps and directories, and the index returns a list of URLs (`profile_url`s) for the matched nodes' profiles.
+Using the information, aggregators can then search the index for nodes with profiles that match specific schemas they want to use to create maps and directories, and the index returns a list of URLs (`profile_url`s) for the matched nodes' profiles.
 Aggregators then download from each node it's profile data for use in their apps.

 The index also stores additional data to enable aggregators to locate nodes based on other information in addition to their associated schemas.
 This additional information includes, for example: